daisuke8000/daisuke8000/README.md

   </a>
 </p>

-### I love FastAPI.
+### I love FastAPI !
-Thank you to all the developers involved in this project.
+I would like to thank all the developers involved in this project.
+Thank You!
-I'm sponsoring this project in a small way.

 <p align="left">
   <img alt="FastAPI" height="20%" width="20%" src="https://fastapi.tiangolo.com/img/logo-margin/logo-teal.png" />
 </p>